thomasgwatson/alasdos/src/content/regen/love-letter-to-invitations.md

 #### Roll-out concept
 This could be wrapped up into a specific pitch deck to get targetted funding.
 For the paid-features, I would roll them out to existing paid partners as a testing ground while we work on them, with the understanding that their prior funding is basically credit against any paid-features they wish to continue using.
 Once a good baseline of functionality is established we can then bring on marketing and outreach, with the goal of starting to generate revenue in late Spring/Summer 2025.

+## What does success look like?
+Another key appeal of a focus on invitations is getting two key metrics that can tell us so much about the health of the platform:
+- Number of invites (of all types) sent; and
+- Number of invites engaged with

+The first is a quantitative snapshot of activity that is more important than 'monthly active users'.
+A MAU can count if they just log in and don't engage with anything (correct me if that is wrong).
+An invitation implies a bridge between two people; it is inherently more relational.
+And the second metric gives us a sense of the quality of that connection.
+An invitation that is never opened is a miss for us.
+An invitation that is actioned in some way is a win.

+The first metric tells us about the scale of the platform and growth.
+The second tells us our conversion rate.
+If we grow the first without growth in the second, we are becoming noise to users, spammy.
+Tracking both metrics together encompasses the activities of both ongoing and new users, and breaking each of the key metrics down into all the different sub-types of invitation allows us to have a targeted understanding of what parts of the platform need focus.

+Tracking these two metrics and the relationship/ratio of the two would be a more effective anchor for our month-to-month platform health, than MAU and conversion rate.

 ![break](../img/icon.jpg)

 ## What comes next?